oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-00-policies.md

 * Get familiar with the OCI Console and be able to configure your policies for OCI Document Understanding

 ## Task: Policy Setup
 Before you start using OCI Document Understanding, OCI policies should be setup for allowing you to access OCI Document Understanding Service.
-Follow these steps to configure required policies.
+Follow these steps to configure the required policies.
+(Note: Make sure you create the policies in the tenancy you are using to create remaining operations)

 ### 1. Navigate to Policies
 Log into OCI Cloud Console.
 Using the Burger Menu on the top left corner, navigate to Identity & Security and click it, and then select Policies item under Identity.